 How to make lemon rice with coconut

-Supere easy to make, just chuck the oil into a wide pot with a well-fitting lid, and heat over a medium heat.
+Super easy to make, just chuck the oil into a wide pot with a well-fitting lid over a medium heat.
 Add the onions and garlic and lower the heat a little, cook for five minutes until the garlic is a little crispy and the onions are lightly browned.
 Now add in the coconut and finely grated ginger.

 Mix in the lemon rind and desiccated coconut and toast for about two minutes, or until the desiccated coconut is light brown.
 Now add in the ground coriander and toast for another minute. the mixture should now be a medium brown color.

-Quickly add in the rice (which has been rinsed well of starch) and lightly fry for three minutes or until the grains are slightly transparent.
+Quickly add in the rice (which has been rinsed well of starch, at least three times or until the water runs clear) and lightly fry for three minutes or until the grains are slightly transparent.
 The rice should be well coated with the mixture.

 Now it’s time to add the water, crumbled stock cube and turmeric.
 Mix very well until the stock cube is completely dissolved, turn the heat up high, and place the lid on the pot.

-If you do make this recipe, don’t forget to let me know how you got in int he comments, leave a star rating, or take a picture and tag me on Instagram (the_fiery_vegetarian).
+If you do make this recipe, don’t forget to let me know how you got in the comments, leave a star rating, or take a picture and tag me on Instagram (the_fiery_vegetarian).
 Enjoy!

 - 3 tbsp sunflower oil